opensafely/documentation/docs/ehrql-new-tutorial-2a.md

 For now, it is sufficient to understand that `prescriptions` may contain multiple entries per patient.

 ### Query the prescription table
-The final line of dataset definition finds the most recently prescribed Dictionary of Medicines and Devices code for a patient.
+The final line of dataset definition finds the most recently prescribed Dictionary of Medicines and Devices (DMD) code for a patient.

 This is done by sorting the table by `processing_date` and picking the last entry for a patient.
 You can see the `sort_by` method described in the [ehrQL reference](ehrql-reference.md#212-sort-by-column-pick-last).